hashicorp/consul-template/examples/vault-transit.md

 ## Export Key Example Script

-Run the below script to see how you can
+Run the below script in the same location as above to see how consul-template leverages Vault & Consul to automatically rotate local encryption keys.

 ```
 #!/bin/bash
 set -e